Leo-rojo/iQoE_Dataset_and_Code/readme.md

 ```

 ### Terminology
-We use the terms 'user' and 'rater' interchangeably in the names of folders, filenames, and textual documents.
+In the textual descriptions of the repository, as well as in the names of folders and files, we employ terms rater and user interchangeably.